mangozmorgan/myWamp/README.md

 # MyWamp
-Simple custom interface for winamp
+Simple custom interface for Wamp
 ## How to install ?
 - Find your **www** directory , where your is your localhost , for example mine is C:\wamp64\www
 - Cloning the repository myWamp from github ( "https://github.com/mangozmorgan/myWamp.git" ) here